bakker4444/DojoAssignments/002_Python/0005_Adding_SQL_to_Flask/loginandregistration/README.md

-## Adding SQL to Flask / "Email Validation with DB" Assignment
+## Adding SQL to Flask / "Login and Registration" Assignment

 ----